Significant new laws and updates to ASIC policy commence in 2021—

 We can help you review your IDR systems to ensure they meet the new requirements.

-Please click here for a recent article by special counsel Selina Nutley from our Commercial Disputes team where she explains the central features of RG 271.
+Please click here for a recent article by special counsel Selina Nutley from our Litigation team where she explains the central features of RG 271.

 UPDATED FEES AND COSTS DISCLOSURE REQUIREMENTS (RG 97)